 During Sinan’s campaign, the Christian army was just slowly gathering at Győr castle but they didn`t get involved in any military actions.

 All they could do was that the Chief Captain of Győr, Hardegg (aka Ferdinand Hardeck) had sent some reinforcement and supply to Veszprém and to Palota before the siege.
 The two forts fell before their very eyes.
 However, they were planning to fight back during the time when the main army of the Ottomans would be gone.

 November 1593: The Christians fight back

 When Sinan withdrew, Hardegg launched his advance.
 The generals were debating about the targets of the campaign, they could not agree whether (Székes)Fehérvár or Veszprém would be the first to be attacked.
 Finally, it was Fehérvár.
 They set out from Komárom castle on 29 October and arrived in Fehérvár on 31 October.
-There was a fog and they could almost surprise the defenders but they were discovered and being bombarded by cannons.
+There was a fog and they could almost surprise the defenders but they were discovered and bombarded by cannons.
 Colonel Jörger Hermann attacked the outer city called Budai aka Beslia while Huszár Péter, Chief Captain of Pápa assaulted the outer city called Ingovány aka Bég.
-The siege began in the dawn of 1 November but only Huszár Péter managed to break into the outer city until noon.
+The siege began at the dawn of 1 November but only Huszár Péter managed to break into the outer city until noon.
 He asked for reinforcement and was able to hold his stand until midnight but could not enter the castle.

 After the failure, the Christians were just leaving Fehérvár, and while on the march, they were attacked by the forces of Begler Bey Szokolluzáde Haszán of Buda on 3 November.
 According to some historians, the battle took place at Pákozd.